scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Zinc API info
 - TASTY

 Given the utility of signature information, we should standardize the representation of the signature information across Scala 2.13 and Scala 3.x and provide it via Zinc.
-Depending on the use case, different representation may have different degrees of details and/or performance characteristics for some operations.
+Depending on the use case, different representations may have different degrees of details and/or performance characteristics for some operations.

 Here are some goals for the standard signature info: